tsujamin/digi-approval/casestudy/case-study.md

 We turned our informal, unnamed team into DigiACTive Pty Ltd, signed the necessary project agreements and purchased the necessary insurance cover.
 This was a surprisingly challenging, time-consuming and expensive aspect.

 ### Scope
-Nailing down the precise scope of the challenge also proved to be more involved than we expected, as we attempted to simultaneously include a reasonably large set of feature while making sure we could finish what we started within the timeframe.
+Nailing down the precise scope of the challenge also proved to be more involved than we expected, as we attempted to simultaneously include a reasonably large feature set while making sure we could finish what we started within the timeframe.
 Ultimately a scope document was prepared and signed off on, which kept our scope managable.

 Throughout the process, there were a number of items that came up that would be within the scope of a fully deployed system, but which we did not want to commit to for the prototype.
 These items were collated into a Considerations Register administered by NICTA.
 This proved to be an excellent way of dealing with these considerations - they are now on record should we proceed to implement a production system, without them causing scope creep while working on the prototype.